Skip to content

 HOA Rules and Homeowner Rights in 2026: A Balancing Act

 HOA rules, often referred to as Covenants, Conditions, and Restrictions (CC&Rs), are legally binding documents that govern how property owners within a specific community must conduct themselves and maintain their homes.
-These rules are created by the developer when a community is established and are then managed by the HOA’s board of directors, elected by the homeowners.
+The developer when a creats these rules community is established and are then managed by the HOA’s board of directors, elected by the homeowners.
 The primary goals are typically to ensure a consistent aesthetic, maintain property values, and foster a desirable living environment for all residents.

 These rules can cover a wide array of aspects, from the color you can paint your house and the type of fencing you can install, to where you can park your car and whether you can run a home-based business.
 They are designed to create a uniform standard across the neighborhood.
 For example, a common rule might restrict exterior paint colors to a pre-approved palette to maintain a cohesive look.
 Another might dictate the size and type of trees or shrubs allowed in front yards.